 Boosting Brain Health: Sleep, Memory and You

 You’re probably familiar with that sluggish feeling you get when you miss a night of quality sleep – but it’s not only your feet that drag when you’re tired.
 Sleep is crucial for keeping your mind sharp.
-We know from experience that a good night’s rest keeps your mind clear the next day, but recent research shows that the health consequences of not getting enough sleep can last well beyond just a few days.
+We know from experience that a good night’s rest keeps your mind clear the next day, but research shows that the health consequences of not getting enough sleep can last well beyond just a few days.

 Sleep does more than just recharge your energy.
 While your body rests, your brain stays busy refreshing itself: